hunkim98/dotting/README.md

 When creating a `Dotting` component there are multiple props prepared for easily customizing the canvas.
 Especially, you can set the brush you would like to use through the `brushTool` prop.
 The `width` and `height` props should be initialized with your own values.

-If you would like to use the hooks for further customizing the component, you must use the `ref` prop ans assign a `refObject` created with `useRef<DottingRef>`.
+If you would like to use the hooks for further customizing the component, you must use the `ref` prop and assign a `refObject` created with `useRef<DottingRef>`.
 An example of how to use hooks by setting a `refObject` is shown below.

 | Name                    | Description                                                                                                                                                                 | type                  |
 | ----------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------- |